oss-slu/oss-slu.github.io/docs/open/software.md

 ## Research Software Engineering

 In the realm of research, open source software has become a crucial component of research software engineering.
 Researchers rely on open source tools and libraries for data analysis, visualization, simulation, and computational workflows.
-By embracing open source practices, researchers can ensure reproducibility, foster collaboration, leverae community contributions, enable customization and extension, and promote open science.
+By embracing open source practices, researchers can ensure reproducibility, foster collaboration, leverage community contributions, enable customization and extension, and promote open science.
 By embracing open source software in research, the scientific community can drive innovation, enhance software quality, and contribute to a culture of openness, collaboration, and reproducibility in academia.

 ## Key Principles of Open Source Software